 Perfectionism is all about appearing to be perfect on the outside.
 The best way to do this is to be a people-pleaser.
 If you figure out what people want and give it to them, they’ll be happy with you.
 Better yet they’ll love you, which will prove you are worthy and lovable.

 Next, let’s look at the six problems with people-pleasing and how to stop people-pleasing behaviors.

 You have created an impossible situation for yourself.
 Trying to please everyone means always complying, never complaining or disagreeing.
 And we all know people who are simply impossible to please, even if you do exactly what they ask.

 Problem #2: You lose yourself

 Just like Kyle, when you focus on trying to please everyone, you lose sight of your own values, goals, and personality.
 It means you never stand up for what you believe in or go after your own dreams.
-Last week I wrote about perfectionism in adult children of alcoholics.
+You can read more in this article about how to maintain your sense of self.
 The organization Adult Children of Alcoholics says the same thing: “…we became people-pleasers, even though we lost our own identities in the process.”
 Whether you’re the child of an alcoholic or not, your true self gets buried when you become a people-pleaser.